 Connect the PS3 gamepad

 I have an original PS3 Sixaxis controller.
-They are not for sale anymore, but I guess any after market controller will work just as well.
-They are easy to find second hand or in garage sales too.
-I have not been able to get the newer PS4 controllers to work.
+They are not for sale anymore, but you can find them second hand.
+I get many reports that only the original PS3 controllers will work.

 Connecting the PS3 controller is a little tricky.
 Here are the steps.